 The goal is to generate productive discussion, concrete solution ideas, and map a pathway to ongoing and robust analysis of global catastrophic and human existential risk and its relationship to Aotearoa NZ.

-Along the way we will provide submissions and policy advice to existing government initiatives, for example our submission to the Productivity Commission on global catastrophe and economic resilience.
+Along the way we will provide submissions and policy advice to existing government initiatives, for example our submission to the Productivity Commission on global catastrophe and economic resilience was one of three consultation submissions the NZCat team has made.

-We aim to connect our work in logical and, where possible, generalisable ways with catastrophe resilience work being undertaken across other island jurisdictions, with potential to leverage synergies with continental Australia, Tasmania, Indonesia, or others, in the future.
+We aim to connect our work in logical and, where possible, generalisable ways with catastrophe resilience work being undertaken across other island jurisdictions, with potential to leverage synergies with continental Australia, Tasmania, Indonesia, Iceland, or others, in the future.
+Our work exploring minimum agricultural inputs could inform many global post-catastrophe food strategies.